Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery

-The DP formulation was then coded in MATLAB.
-At every step in distance, velocity $v$ is quantized to 300 nodes spaced uniformly in the interval [1, 20] $m/s$.
-The choice of minimum velocity at $1 m/s$ is because i) speeds closer to zero cause numerical issues as $v$ appears in the denominator in the discretized equations of motion ii) during a time-trial the athlete is unlikely to pedal at lower speeds.
-Anaerobic energy $w$ is quantized into 600 nodes spread uniformly between $0$ and the Sub 14th $AWC$ ($7841 J$).
-As discussed earlier, the input power $u$ is also quantized to 4 nodes the the levels indicated by Equation (\ref{eq_bang_bang}).
+In our implementation, the distance is discretized at intervals of $\Delta s = 10$ m.
+At every distance stage, velocity $v$ is quantized to 300 nodes spaced uniformly in the interval [1, 20] $m/s$.
+The choice of minimum velocity at $1 m/s$ is because i) speeds closer to zero cause numerical issues as $v$ appears in the denominator in the discretized equations of motion, and ii) during a time-trial the athlete is unlikely to pedal at lower speeds.
+Anaerobic energy $w$ is quantized to 600 nodes spread uniformly between $0$ and the Subject 14's $AWC$ ($7841 J$).
+As mentioned earlier, the input power $u$ is also quantized to 4 values as indicated by Equation (\ref{eq_bang_bang}).

 When at the distance $s_i$ from the initial position, $v_i$ and $w_i$ states move to $v_{i+1}$ and $w_{i+1}$ by applying an input $u_i$.
 The resultant states at step $s_{i+1}$ will not necessarily attain the quantized values of states $v$ and $w$.
-Therefore, we implemented a stochastic transition to the neighboring nodes on the $v-w$ plane.
-In the transition cost is calculated as a weighted summation of the cost at the neighboring nodes, and then stored in the closest node.
+Therefore, we implemented a stochastic transition to the neighboring nodes on the $v-w$ plane as described in \cite{pieterabbeel}.
+The transition cost is calculated as a weighted sum of the cost at the neighboring nodes, and then stored in the closest node.

 Initially, the cyclist starts from the minimum velocity, and his/her remaining energy is initialized at $AWC$.
-The DP simulation was ran on a desktop computer with a 3.2GHz Intel core i5 CPU, and 12GB of RAM.
+The DP simulation was run on a desktop computer with a 3.2GHz Intel core i5 CPU, and 12GB of RAM.
 The run time for our longest cycling route (18km) was 53 min and 45 sec.
-This is thanks to the PMP results that allowed us to significantly reduce the input quantization.
-Without it the computation time would be several hours.
+This is thanks to the PMP insights on limited optimal control modes that allowed us to significantly reduce the input quantization.
+Without it, the computation time would have been in the order of several hours.